sania2046/sania2046/README.md

-- 👋 Hi, I’m Sania.
-I like solving operations problems using data and tech.
-- 🌱 Currently I'm focused on building automations and GenAI applications with AWS.
+Hey, I'm Sania 👋

+I'm an Operations consultant helping teams automate workflows and work smarter with AI.

+🔧 What I work on

+Workflow automation — designing and building systems that eliminate repetitive ops work Analytics & dashboards — turning messy data into insights and signals for decision-makers AI-powered tools — practical GenAI applications using AWS, LLMs, and no-code platforms like Lovable

-- 🎮 My all-time favourite RPG is Divinity: Original Sin II.
+My all-time favourite RPG is Divinity: Original Sin II.
-- 📫 You can find me on Twitter with my @sania2046 handle.

 <!---
 sania2046/sania2046 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.